Trash (computing): History

 Bill Atkinson began developing the Apple Lisa user interface in late 1978.
 In March 1982 he reached the stage of changing to an icon-based file manager, and produced a mock-up with a trash can icon (including buzzing flies) for deleting files.
 The release version of Lisa was launched in 1983 with a "Wastebasket", its icon "an alley-style garbage can [with] vertical lines to indicate a ribbed surface .... an open lid and a handle on the front of the can."
 Apple advertised "If you can find the trash can, you can run a computer."

 Following this, the Magic Desk I ROM cartridge for Commodore 64 presented a primitive representation of office furniture, with a wastebasket or trash bin under the desk.
 This lacked functionality and was not taken further.

 In 1983 Susan Kare designed the core visual design language of Classic Mac OS System 1, launched in January 1984.
 This incorporated some elements of the Lisa interface, including a refined version of the icon, now labelled Trash, with "a closed lid with a handle on top."
 An ad supplement in Newsweek introduced the Mac interface, with its "pictures of objects you'll have no trouble recognizing ...
 Even a trash can."
 A subsequent update to Lisa renamed its Wastebasket icon "Trash".
 In "International English" localizations of Classic Mac OS, Trash was named "Wastebasket".

 In 1985, Amiga Workbench 1.0 was released.
 This took much inspiration from Mac OS, including trash bins.
-When formatting a floppy disk/hard drive partition, you could select to add a bin to it.
+When formatting a floppy disk/hard drive partition, the user could select to add a bin to it.
 This would then appear as an icon titled "Trashcan" along with the other files.
-You could drag files onto it to store, and you could empty it using the menu.
+Users could drag unwanted files onto it and empty the bin later.

 In early versions of the Macintosh Finder, Trash contents were in volatile memory, and were lost when the computer restarted.
 From 1987, if anything was in Trash its icon bulged as a reminder to check the contents before shutting down.
 Following the 1991 introduction of System 7, the Trash folder retains its contents until the user chooses to empty the trash.